survivejs/react-book/README.md

-Introduction | Brief intro to book, how to use it and so on | 75% Webpack Compared | How Webpack differs from the rest | 90% Developing with Webpack | How to get started with Webpack | 90% Webpack and React | How to develop React with Webpack | 90% Implementing a Basic Note App | First steps with React | 90% React and Flux | Improving architecture by using Flux (Alt) | 70%
+Introduction | Brief intro to book, how to use it and so on | 75% Webpack Compared | How Webpack differs from the rest | 90% Developing with Webpack | How to get started with Webpack | 90% Linting in Webpack | How to lint in Webpack | 10% Webpack and React | How to develop React with Webpack | 90% Implementing a Basic Note App | First steps with React | 90% React and Flux | Improving architecture by using Flux (Alt) | 70%